So You Want to Run a Vacation Rental: Cleaning Secrets

 Have a Contingency Plan

-Luckily for us, even though OrganiClean is not a large company, they have backups for their backups.
+Luckily for us, even though our cleaners are not a large company, they have backups for their backups.
 Consider that if you hire a very large cleaning service, you will probably always have back-up, but you may not have expertise.
 The person who cleans and resets your house for guests should, ideally, know all about your wishes and your needs.
 For example, we have a Nespresso machine, and the milk frother has to be spotless.
 This is not something a stranger would think to do!
 If you are using a larger service, consider making a checklist of cleaning needs and placing it inside your secure closet where the cleaning supplies are kept.
 On the other hand, if the same person cleans your house all the time, make sure that person has a plan for when the flu hits or a flat tire strikes.

 Get a Personalized Estimate

 When you meet with your cleaning service for an estimate, the representative or owner will probably want to tour your house and talk to you about what will need to be done each time.
 In fact, you should be leery if they are not interested in those things.
 At Sadler House, it was our wish to have freshly laundered duvet covers each week, and to have all beds neatly made up when folks arrived.
 This adds to the estimate, of course, and you will definitely want to discuss laundry with your cleaning service.
-One thing I learned at my meeting with Hillary was that we’d need two sets of all towels and linens so that one could always be at the laundry and the other in use in the house.
-Ultimately, I was happy to make that investment in order to keep the house running smoothly, and OrganiClean takes our linens to the laundry and picks them up again.
+One thing I learned at my first meeting with my cleaning service was that we’d need two sets of all towels and linens so that one could always be at the laundry and the other in use in the house.
+Ultimately, I was happy to make that investment in order to keep the house running smoothly, and our cleaner takes our linens to the laundry and picks them up again.
 This system has been perfectly functional for us and we’ve never had a problem, yet!
-However, it wasn’t something I thought of before she suggested it.
+However, it wasn’t something I thought of before they suggested it.
 Meeting with (and listening to) your potential cleaning service is so important!

 Recognize Value and Don’t Be Cheap!

 You may also want to consider how you will communicate with your cleaning service.
 We have ongoing reservations and sometimes special requests (like putting out baby items).
-Hillary and I discuss these via e-mail.
+My cleaner Sue and I discuss these via e-mail.
 Whenever I get a booking, I e-mail her right away with the details, and then I add it to a google document we both share.
 This way, she can always refer to the google document to see who is coming, how many people will be there, and if there are any special notes.
 Not every cleaning service will be interested in this level of communication and spreadsheet-sharing, so you have to find out what will work for you and make sure the system won’t fail you.
 The most important thing is that it works for you and for your service…whatever it is!

 After guests check out, our cleaning folks come to clean and reset the house, and then they e-mail me with any concerns (like a damaged item) and an all-clear to return the renter’s damage deposit.
 This communication is so important in allowing you to return that deposit very promptly!